Chellitcoin (CHLT) Hits Self Reported Market Cap of $3.96 Billion

 Buying and Selling Chellitcoin

-It is usually not possible to purchase alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
-Investors seeking to trade Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Chellitcoin directly using US dollars.
+Investors seeking to trade Chellitcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chellitcoin using one of the exchanges listed above.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.